aces/Loris/modules/imaging_browser/README.md

 ## Scope

-The imaging browser displays images processed images which meet the study's inclusion criteria.
+The imaging browser displays processed images which meet the study's inclusion criteria.
 The inclusion criteria (for most images) is defined and enforced in the LORIS imaging pipeline scripts.
 Derived or processed scan types are also included and have their own insertion criteria.

 NOT in scope: